flowcommerce/redux-fetch/docs/guides/ActivityIndicator.md

 If you prefer to keep the last view rendered, but still render some indication of background activity:

-* Listen to the history via `history.listen` in your root component to toggle the visibility of your activity indicator.
+* Listen to store changes in your component (e.g. using `connect` from `react-redux`) and create a specific reducer that listens to `FETCH_REQUEST` and `FETCH_SUCCESS` from Redux Fetch to toggle the visibility of your activity indicator.

-* Listen to store changes in your component (e.g. using `connect` from `react-redux`) and create a specific reducer that listens to `LOCATION_CHANGE` from `react-router-redux` to toggle the visibility of your activity indicator.
+* Listen to store changes in your component and use the selectors exported by Redux Fetch (i.e. `getIsReadyStatePending` and/or `getIsReadyStateLoading`) to toggle the visibility of your activity indicator.

-* Exploit the render callbacks to mount/unmount a component in a separate DOM node (feels wrong, but it works too):
+* Latch on to the render callbacks to mount/unmount a component in a separate DOM node (feels wrong, but it works too):

 ```javascript
 import React from 'react';